-One address space per user process, all of them shared with the address space of the OS (Figure 7).
+One address space per user process, all of them shared with one address space for the OS (Figure 7).
 The OS (supervisor) can be shared between all processes.
 Use of one address space per user process, all of them shared with one address space for the OS has the following tradeoffs:

-- Good process isolation, but only between user processes. - Good sharing of resources and services (browsers, media players).
-Supervisor is in the same VAS. - The supervisor has direct access to the user processes and it can misuse their information or interfere with their execution. - The address space available to each user process has now been halved. - Other resources may need special protection mechanisms (they may not be mapped to memory).
+- Good process isolation - Good sharing of resources and services (browsers, media players). - This is not the best with respect to security (the supervisor has complete access to the user processes and it must be trusted). - Another disadvantage is that the address space available to each user process has now been halved